ballerarge/ExplodingKittens/README.md

 			-Test case: There are less than 3 cards in the deck.
 Look at the remaining cards.
                         Verify they are the top cards in the deck.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/746d96dfd7d7eea5848e2ed981105c1d20fa534c)

-<br>Priority System
+<br>:+1:Priority System
     Similar to Magic: The Gathering, our system will have a priority system in place for handling the complex interactions of Nope cards.
 After a player plays a card, priority will have to be passed to each other player before that card can be resolved, as to give each player a chance to Nope their card.
-Nopes will only be able to target things already in the priority stack, and if there is every a case for a Nope being on the stack and not having a valid target, it will be considered played and will be discarded.:skull:
+Nopes will only be able to target things already in the priority stack, and if there is ever a case for a Nope being on the stack and not having a valid target, it will be considered played and will be discarded.(https://ada.csse.rose-hulman.edu/wilejd/exploding-kittens/commit/2a8eca8d7e3f7782b2752c913e09c42d78fb6d04)